 - 1 cup plain yogurt

 - 1/2 tsp Karo/corn syrup without vanilla flavoring.
 If you can’t find clear corn syrup substitute with honey.

 Keeping the whelping box clean is day long chore.
 Puppies get disoriented, stray away from mother and constantly require being placed at her side.
 Bitches that demonstrate a very strong attachment to their pups are reluctant to leave them even for a minute, need to be fed inside the whelping box and taken out on leash to relieve themselves.

-Past the 3rd week the weaning process is started, and we introduce the puppies to eating the same formula from a dish.
-After a couple of days we add raw ground beef to the formula, then every day decrease the amount of formula and increase the amount of ground beef.
+Past the 3rd week the weaning process is started, and we introduce the puppies to eating from a dish.
+We use de-boned chopped microwaved chicken, wet in it’s own fat that was runoff from the cooking.
 At about 5 weeks of age the pups are given whole pieces of chicken microwaved for about 5 minutes then let cool down.
 They take to it very well.

-By 6 weeks the rottweiler puppies are fully weaned and with proper care can be without their mother.
+By 5 weeks of age rottweiler puppies can be fully weaned and with proper care can be without their mother.
 But it’s not yet time for them to go to new homes.
 The puppies are now entering an important socialization period,.
 Spending time with each other and their mother over the next 2 weeks, they will learn the life long skills of interacting with other dogs.